dascentral/ubuntu-dotfiles/README.md

 ## Uninstalling Software
-Initially I anticipated created shell scrips that would uninstall various software packages from an Ubuntu server.
+Initially I thought I would create shell scrips to uninstall various software packages from an Ubuntu server.
 I quickly realized that was probably a bad idea.
 Instead, I have documented uninstall instructions for various packages here.